Masamitsu1025/ruhmi-framework-mcu/install/README.md

 PS C:\work> .venv\Scripts\Activate.ps1
 ```
 **Install MERA into Windows**
-Copy the installation file under the install into the current folder.
+Copy the install directory including the installation file into the current folder.
 The file name may vary depending on the release version.

 Install RUHMI AI Compiler into the virtual environment.